scottyzen/woonuxt/README.md

 ## Troubleshooting

-You can find some common errors and how to fix them in [here](https://woonuxt.com/faq#some-common-errors-to-troubleshoot)
+You can find some common errors and how to fix them [here](https://woonuxt.com/faq#some-common-errors-to-troubleshoot)

 &nbsp;